luisloureiro-ist/VI-project/README.md

 - Duarte Meneses - IST169740
 - Luís Loureiro - IST194070

+This project can be access in the following url: https://impact-of-fires-in-portugal.azurewebsites.net/

 ### Run local server

 - `npm start` to start a local python HTTP server listening on port 8000